 This degree was designed for students with good experimental skills, but little practical knowledge of specific instrumentation.
 Graduates will be prepared for employment in areas of semiconductor manufacturing, materials synthesis and testing, and other industries where high technology processing and development are required.

-The program requires 15 hours of required course work, 8 hours of electives, 9 hours of thesis research and 1 hour of seminar, for a total of 33 hours.
+The program requires 15 hours of required course work, 6-9 hours of electives, 6-9 hours of research and 1 hour of seminar, for a total of 31 hours.
 Interdisciplinary courses taught in other departments may be used for electives if approved by the department head in advance.